Sensory User's Manual

 The reverse is also true.
 How often is an item selected from a cafeteria

 line that appears very tasty but turns out to be bland or worse?
-This expectation based on appearance often psychologically sets

 up our taste buds.
 In wine, this sight prejudice leads us to expect